exmrcoin/EXMR-INFO/eXMR-master/README.md

 ![Logo](https://github.com/eXMRcoin/Ethereum-Monero/blob/master/eXMR-master/logo1.png?raw=true)
-# ETHEREUM MONERO (EXMR)
+# EXMR
 Our repository is private for security..
 # Project visit GetCryptoPayments.org®
 ➥A project based on Merchants tools: payment gateway, multi-coins wallet and point of sales, will make EXMR increase its value.<br>
 ➥A large number of stores and online businesses, will be able to receive payments in our EXMR and other cryptocurrencies.<br>
-➥GetCryptoPayments.org® by ETHEREUM MONERO [EXMR]  Will support more than 130 Cryptocurrencies on your platform and will be added by our voting system.<br>
+➥GetCryptoPayments.org® by EXMR  Will support more than 130 Cryptocurrencies on your platform and will be added by our voting system.<br>
 ➥Offering plugins for all the popular webcarts used today: Prestashop; Oscommerce; Magento; woocommerce; WHMCS

 # ANDROID & iOS APP<br>